We care for all women

 During your medical examination, you might be asked questions that you think are not relevant to you or that you find strange.
 This is because our staff needs to gather comprehensive background information to be able to give you the most appropriate care and advice.
 It doesn't mean that we automatically asssume everyone is "straight" and it doesn't mean that your sexual orientation is being questioned.

-The Women's strives to tailor its services to meet the needs of women with disabilities.
-Make sure your GP includes on your referral that you are a woman with a disability, so that we can schedule a longer appointment time for you, or any other assistance you might need.
+The Women's strives to tailor its services to meet the needs of people with lived experience of disability.
+Make sure your GP includes on your referral that you are a person with lived experience of disability, so that we can schedule a longer appointment time for you, or any other assistance you might need.

 Do you need an interpreter?